1andee/rails-ecommerce/README.md

 6. Create .env file based on .env.example
 7. Sign up for a Stripe account
 8. Put Stripe (test) keys into appropriate .env vars
-9. Mailcatcher was used to capture outgoing emails from the server.
-Should you wish to view these, run `gem install mailcatcher` and then type `mailcatcher` to get started.
+9. Optional: Mailcatcher can be used to capture outgoing emails from the server.
+Should you wish to view the emails, run `gem install mailcatcher` and then type `mailcatcher` to get started.
 10. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing